 Our eggs are abundant in the following health-promoting nutrients:

-Our eggs come from grass fed chickens, geese, turkeys and ducks.
+Our eggs come from grass fed chickens, ducks and quail.

 Chicken Eggs - 6 grams of protein

 Our laying ducks are imported from Gonzalez, Mexico.
 The Khaki Campbell was developed in England during the early 1900's by Adele Campbell.
 They are originally a cross from the prolific egg laying Indian Runner, and the sumptuous Rouen.
 Unlike other ducks, Khakis are egg layers year round.
 A variation in shell colour is a natural occurrence.
 Whether they are pink, cream, green or turquoise, the tint has no effect on the quality of freshness of the egg.

 |Other classifications you may see from other egg suppliers|

 The chickens that lay these eggs are fed a feed that is certified free of chemical fertilizers, fungicides, herbicides, pesticides GMO's and animal by-products.
 Also no antibiotics or synthetic chemicals are administered to the hen.
 This is very important however eggs marked organic may still be cage-raised or raised by some other method.
 Only pastured chickens get the grass, sun and fresh air so important to the quality of their eggs, as well as enough insects to eat.

 How sad that 95% of laying hens are in this category.
 These chickens live their whole lives in cramped quarters, unable to flap their wings, turn around or forage for food.
 They must be debeaked.
 These eggs are never as tasty as pastured eggs.

 Chickens and other poultry whose eggs are sold at Nutri Spring Farms Ltd. have no antibiotics in the feed.
 This is important as antibiotic resistance is reaching epic proportions.